 The benefits of Olive oil in skincare have been known for thousands of years, in Egypt, it was being sold for Cosmetic uses as far back as 1500 BC.

 Long before soap was ever invented the Egyptians used Olive Oil to cleanse themselves.

 The way they did this was by spreading the oil on their skin, the dirt would get stuck to their skin and then they would simply scrap it off.

-The Romans also used this oil on their skin, it was used to protect athlete’s skin from the sun, but it was not limited to the athletes as the Romans new the benefit of using it for moisturizers and massage oils.
+The Romans also used this oil on their skin, it was used to protect athletes’ skin from the sun, but it was not limited to the athletes as the Romans knew the benefit of using it for moisturizers and massage oils.

-Cleopatra is known to haven taken baths with olive oil leaving her skin smooth and shiny.
+Cleopatra is known to have taken baths with olive oil leaving her skin smooth and shiny.

 Often women also used olive oil to keep their hair shiny as well.

 In more recent history, Jackie Kennedy used olive oil as a treatment that kept her skin smooth and supple.

-Olive oil can be used to moisturize you skin without blocking the pores, it is gentle enough to use on babies and is soothing and healing on all skin types.
+Olive oil can be used to moisturize your skin without blocking the pores, it is gentle enough to use on babies and is soothing and healing on all skin types.

-Using this oil on a regular basis whether it be in a soap or in oil form will help to improve the moisture retention of your skin.
+Using this oil on a regular basis whether it be in a bar of soap or in oil form will help to improve the moisture retention of your skin.
 The benefits of Olive Oil for the skin are many.

 Olive Oil in Soap Making

-It is the first pressing of olives that yield the highest grade (extra virgin) done without using heat.
+It is the first pressing of olives that yields the highest grade (extra virgin) done without using heat.

 Those same olives are cold pressed to produce Virgin Olive oil and the next two pressing will produce the regular and pomace grade of oil which are generally used in soap making.

 A Castile Soap which is 100% Olive oil is a hard bar that will have a limited amount of lather, when I make my soap I add coconut oil to the oil mixture to help produce more lather.
-This bar works will and produces lather even in hard water.
+This bar works well and produces lather even in hard water.

 Benefits of Olive Oil in Cold Process Soap Making